HouraiTeahouse/Tapioca/README.md

 copy is up to date with the latest build.
 If a new build is available, only the changed blocks are downloaded and patched into the local copy.

 Blocks are uniquely identified by their hash.
-Tapioca currently uses SHA-1 as its hashing algorithm.
+Tapioca currently uses SHA-512 as its hashing algorithm.
 This has some nice properties:

- * This identifier is immutable for a given block, making it reasonable to use with long or indefinite CDN cache TTLs.
+ * This identifier is immutable for a given block, making it reasonable to aggressively cache the blocks in CDNs and other intermediate HTTP caches.
  * Identical blocks always have the same hash.
 This allows storing only one copy of the block for multiple builds and branches across a project.
  * As any machine is capable of running the hash, clients can independently verify the integrity of their local game files without needing to make any network calls to a server.
- * For the purposes of deduplication, SHA-1 is almost guaranteed to be unique.
+ * For the purposes of deduplication, SHA-512 hashes are virtually guaranteed to be unique.
+As Tapioca stores and operates on 1MB blocks, one would likely need to store more data than the universe can hold before finding a effective block collision.
-   Collision become likely at 2<sup>80</sup> or 10<sup>24</sup> hashes.
-As Tapioca stores 1MB blocks, one would need to store 1,000,000 yottabytes before a collision is likely to occur.
+ * The SHA hash function family will soon see broad hardware acceleration support, making game verification on clients faster.
+SHA-512 also generally runs faster on 64-bit machines, compared to SHA-256.

 Blocks are compressed on upload.
 By default Tapioca is set to `gzip -9` blocks before upload to the object store.